user-name-is-taken/GMU_MBUS300/book_notes/ch4_The_mechanics/ch4_the_mechanics.md

 - __T-accounts__ are like journal entries but for only 1 account.
   - these obviously don't have to balance; but like journal entries debits go on the left, credits on the right.

+- note, T-accounts start with a balance

+#### An example

+- see figure 4-11

+#### Balance Sheet

+- The ending amounts form T-accounts should be the same as the amount on the balance sheet for that account.
+- The begninning amount on T-accounts should be the same as the amount on the last period's balance sheet for that account.

+- __permanent__ accounts accumulate their balance from one period to the next
+  - assets, liabilities and shareholders' equity are permanent

+- __Temporary__ accounts begin the next period with a 0 balance
+  - revenue, expense, and dividends are temporary because they are converted to retained earnings

+#### Income Statement

+- The income statement for a period is revenues - expenses

+#### Statement of Shareholders' Equity

 -